Social Work, B.S.W.

 | Semester Hours Required For Degree: 120 | |

-The program requires 45 sh in social work courses and 3 sh of prescribed major-related courses and includes two field experiences.
-A practicum is part of the Introduction to Generalist Practice course, taken in the student’s second term.
-This course introduces the student to agency practice.
+The program requires 51 semester hours (sh) in social work courses, including a field experience.
 A field placement is part of the senior Field Instruction course.
 Please contact the department for information on prerequisites and additional requirements.

 All Social Work courses must be completed with at least a “C” to be counted toward completion of the degree requirements.
 No prior work or volunteer experience can be accepted for academic credit.